 Destination 2- Nagore

 The little town of Nagore is known for the Hazrat Syed Shahul Hameed Dargah of the Islam faith.
 We were welcomed warmly by the priests there who helped us with the procedures of offering our prayers.
 Going by history, this dargah stands as a symbol of peaceful co-existence between the Hindus & the Muslims as people from all faiths come here for worship.
-There are 5 minarets out of which the tallest one was built by the Marathas of Tanjavur for being cured of his ailment by the miracles of Shahul Hameed.
-The sacred tank within the premises looked dirty however.
-From there, we headed to the last destination of the day..
+There are 5 minarets out of which the tallest one was built by a Maratha King of Tanjavur for being cured of his ailment by the miracles of Shahul Hameed.
+From there, we headed to our last destination of the day.